 Position: I am Professor of Cyber-physical Systems at the Dyson School of Engineering Design at Imperial College London.
+I am also Deputy Head of Department.
 I am also affiliated with University College Dublin.

 Research Interests: Smart Mobility and Smart Cities; Control Theory and Dynamics; Hybrid Dynamical Systems; Networking; Linear Algebra; Sharing Economy; DAG based distributed ledgers.

 1. A note on Kemeny constant based sampling for Covid-19 (June 16th).
 This is also available on ArXiv.